iotaledger/introduction-docs/docs/explanations/libraries/overview.md

 ![Libraries Overview](/img/guides/overview-libraries.svg)

 Currently, all of the libraries are in active development.
-The `develop` version of libraries target the Shimmer network and no longer work with the current IOTA mainnet.
+The `develop` version of libraries target the Shimmer network and no longer work with the current IOTA Mainnet.

 The IOTA foundation is in charge of maintaining the official client libraries.
 You can find the libraries' source code in the [Official GitHub repository](https://github.com/iotaledger).